onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 Within the BlackHole S-problem collection, Q119 plays a central role in the cognitive and philosophical sector:

 1. It is the prototype **consistency_tension** problem for probability talk across domains.
-2. It links logical and epistemic structure (Q114, Q105) to risk and tail behavior (Q117) and to information value (Q120).
+2. It links logical and epistemic structure (for example Q114, Q105) to risk and tail behavior (Q117) and to information value (Q120).
 3. It provides a test bed for Tension Universe encodings where:

    * formal probability calculus,